 - Validity: No known limitations. - Reliability: Tweaks to supplier performance calculations have happened over time.
 A scorecard including several criteria (product quality, on-time order fulfillment, invoice accuracy, and customer service) was used from FY17 Q2-Q4.
 This scorecard was revised in FY18, during which no results were reported.
 A simplified indicator focused on on-time performance to the committed goods availability date was rolled out in FY2019 Q1 and has been in use since then.
 (Note that while tools and reports have often referred to this as an on-time, in-full fulfillment rate, the "in-full" parameter has never been factored into this indicator result).
 A set of supplier delay codes was implemented in FY19 Q4, allowing the Procurement and SRM teams to adjust for performance when delays were outside the supplier's manageable control.
 The score includes a selection of the project's high risk/high value suppliers who supplied orders in the reporting quarter.
 This group of suppliers is reassessed periodically (about annually) and may be revised. - Timeliness: Data is reported on a one-month lag. - Precision: Results for individual vendors are not reported externally.
 However, these results are used for internal management and provided to the vendor as performance feedback.
 The quarterly supplier OTD result is not disaggregated by task order; only one rate is reported.
-Internally, it is broken down into on-time categories (more than 2 weeks early, I-2 weeks early, less than I week early, on-time, 1-2 weeks late, more than two weeks late). - Integrity: No known limitations.
+Internally, it is broken down into on-time categories (more than 2 weeks early, I-2 weeks early, less than I week early, on-time, I-2 weeks late, more than two weeks late).
+In FY24Q2, the calculation logic in ARTMIS for SDD timeliness was revised to better account for D-term orders.
+After the logic was updated supplier scores improved in both retroactive quarters and the assessment quarter (FY24Q1 FY24Q2).
+Following precedent, changes were not made to previously published quarters' data; only the FY24Q1 data, which was still under review, was updated to include the improved logic calculation. - Integrity: No known limitations.

-Al4b - QA lab services
+AI4b - QA lab services

-- Validity: No known limitations.

-- Reliability: Tweaks to the QA lab scorecard have occurred over time.
+- Validity: No known limitations. - Reliability: Tweaks to the QA lab scorecard have occurred over time.
 It was revised in FY17 Q1 to add a customer service component and to score each component on a sliding scale.
 It was revised again in FY19 Q3 to update the component weightings to more heavily emphasize reliability (from 35 to 47.5%) and responsiveness (from 10 to 15%) of the provision of lab test results, and to reduce the relative weighting of cost accuracy from 15 to 10%.
 Cost accuracy was also revised to give a full score only for original invoices submitted that exactly match the contract price.
-In FY20 Q3, the project began applying pandemic delay codes to the reliability component, which allow labs to be rated ontime in the case of pandemic-related delays.
-In Q2 FY2022, the QA lab scorecard scores were updated to include LLINs, where they had previously been excluded.

-- Timeliness: No known limitations.

-- Precision: Results for individual vendors are not reported externally.
+In FY20 Q3, the project began applying pandemic delay codes to the reliability component, which allow labs to be rated on-time in the case of pandemic-related delays.
+In Q2 FY2022, the QA lab scorecard scores were updated to include LLINs, where they had previously been excluded. - Timeliness: No known limitations. - Precision: Results for individual vendors are not reported externally.
 However, these results are used for internal management and provided to the vendor as performance feedback.

 - Integrity: No known limitations.